laufwerkcode/jira2things/README.md

 ## Contributing

 Feel free to submit issues and pull requests for additional features or improvements.
+I'm looking for testers!

+## Ai Disclosure

+I used LLMs to enhance the codebase and to check for errors.
+The banner image is also generated.